fatmarker/talk-titles/README.md

 You will still have to make minor adjustments to the individual pages (slides).
 But at least now you don't have to individually copy 200 lines of text (or delete 200 numbers).

+## Adjustments
+To accomodate different lengths of talk titles, there are 3 page templates to choose from:
+• 1L = 1-line
+• 2L = 2-line
+• 3L = 3-line

+You will have to go through every page to see which one fits best.
+When applying good text layout principles, you might have to add line breaks to see what looks best.
+Therefore it makes sense to start with the 3-line template to give you room for experimentation.

 ## Exporting from InDesign
 Export as PNG.
 The settings are: